-That is to say, I take for granted an insider's nuanced understanding of this narrow little industry.
-But practicing as a litigation associate, it never occurred to me that some group of companies would have found that unique insight to be valuable.
-Instead of marketing "general commercial litigation to Chicago-area businesses," I should have been marketing my tire-industry expertise to companies like Goodyear, John Deere, Caterpillar, the rubber importers, chemical manufacturers, and other satellite industries that support or relate to it.
+That is to say, I take for granted an insider's nuanced understanding of this narrow little (multi-billion-dollar) industry.
+But practicing as a litigation associate, it never occurred to me that some group of companies would have found that unique knowledge to be valuable.
+Instead of unsuccessfully marketing "general commercial litigation to Chicago-area businesses," I should have been selling my extraordinary tire-industry expertise to companies like Goodyear, John Deere, Caterpillar, the rubber importers, and chemical manufacturers.

 They would have valued having a lawyer who knew their industry as well as they did.
-But it simply never occurred to me that I possessed any uniquely useful information.
+But it simply never occurred to me that I possessed any especially useful information.
 Now I know better.

 It's not enough to specialize in the obvious industry sectors like real estate, health care, construction, financial services, or insurance-they are simply too broad.
 You must be more precise and find a niche within them (e.g., FCA litigator in health care, D&O liability in insurance).
-You will also find opportunities in smaller, more defined and obscure areas where you have existing experience, interest, or contacts.
+You will also find opportunities in smaller, more defined, and obscure areas where you have existing experience, interest, or contacts.
 Think in terms of focusing on Pest Control rather than on Banking.
-Not Transportation Law but

-Transportation of Infectious Biological Material.
+Not Transportation Law but Transportation of Infectious Biological Material.
 See the video at: goo.gl/3GWNQa